NANO Agent Stack

 Managers decompose work, workers execute through skills and provider-assisted notes.

-Reusable capabilities, pluggable state boundaries, and execution chronology.
+Reusable capabilities, pluggable state boundaries, execution chronology, and gated human review.

 From executive intent to department execution and traceable outputs.